-Performance indicators Result Relevance of indicator Documentation Score Max Min 2.6 Member actively ensures awareness of the Fair Wear CoLP, the complaints helpline, and social dialogue mechanisms within the first year of starting business.
-Insufficient This indicator focuses on the preliminary mitigation of risks by actively raising awareness about the Fair Wear Code of Labour Practices and complaints helpline.
+Performance indicators Result Relevance of indicator Documentation Score Max Min 2.6 Member actively ensures awareness of the Fair Wear CoLP, the grievance mechanism, and social dialogue mechanisms within the first year of starting business.
+Basic This indicator focuses on the preliminary mitigation of risks by actively raising awareness about the Fair Wear Code of Labour Practices and complaints helpline.
 Discussing Fair Wear's CoLP with management and workers is a key step towards ensuring sustainable improvements in working conditions and developing social dialogue at the supplier level.
 Evidence of social dialogue awareness raised through earlier training/onboarding programmes, onboarding materials, information sessions on the factory grievance system and complaints helpline, use of Fair Wear factory guide, awareness-raising videos, and the CoLP.
-0 6 0
+2 6 0

-Comment: OLYMP has added nine new production locations in Türkiye (four of which one is only a trial), China (one subcontractor), Bangladesh (one supplier - currently exiting), Sri Lanka (one as a trial order), Bulgaria (one subcontractor) and Portugal (one as a trial order).
+Comment: OLYMP added two new production locations in Bangladesh and one new location in Indonesia for finishing.
 The brand has shared information about Fair Wear's Code of Labour Practices (CoLP) and the complaints helpline within the first year of doing business.
-The Worker Information Sheet (WIS) has been posted for most of the suppliers.
+The Worker Information Sheet (WIS) has been posted for all suppliers.
 The CSR staff distribute the Worker Information Card (WIC) during the visits to workers and verify if the WIS is hanging.
+The member also collected supplier questionnaires for all new suppliers.
 OLYMP has not yet organised an onboarding session for the workers and management of its suppliers to raise awareness about the Fair Wear CoLP, the complaints helpline, or the importance of social dialogue.
-The member brand could not show that the supplier questionnaire was sent to all new suppliers, and it could not show that all new suppliers posted the WIS.